 Know the Risks

-Be aware that dead rats can also pose health risks; they may carry the poison in their bodies, presenting secondary poisoning risks to predators.
+Be aware that dead rats can also pose health risks; they may carry the poison in their bodies, presenting secondary poisoning risks to predators such as owls, foxes and pets.

 How to Get Rid of Rats in the Garden

 A common question we receive is how to get rid of rats in the garden.
-This is because as well as in homes, rats can cause a lot of problem in your outdoor spaces too.
+This is because, as well as in homes, rats can cause a lot of problems in your outdoor spaces too.

-When you see signs of a nest outdoors, seal it off with steel wool and seal it off with silicone or spray foam to secure it.
-Patch larger holes with sheet metal and seal off holes in garages and outdoor sheds.
-Install metal pipe guards around gutters and bathroom pipes to prevent rats from climbing onto the roof or into windows.
+When you find signs of a nest outdoors, block and seal it off using steel wool secured with silicone or spray foam.
+Patch larger holes with sheet metal, and seal off holes in garages and outdoor sheds.
+Install metal pipe guards around gutters and pipes to prevent rats from climbing onto the roof or into windows.

 For smaller infestations, rat traps can be set in the same way you would set them in your home, taking care to keep them out of reach of children and pets.